cliburn/bios-823-2020/README.md

 # Syllabus for BIOS-823-2020

 BIOS 823 is designed for people who want to work in a data science team, especially in a healthcare setting.
-Hence the course focuses on the skils and knowledge needed to contribute to the main roles in a data science team:
+Hence the course focuses on the skills and knowledge needed to contribute to the main roles in a data science team:

 - Making data available and accessible for analysis
 - Processing data and performing exploratory data analysis